Weapons and armour in Anglo-Saxon England: Swords

 Rather than being able to melt the iron ore into a complete billet, the furnaces of the period were only able to produce small pieces of iron, which were subsequently forge welded into a single blade.
 To accomplish this, the pieces would either be beaten into thin sheets that were then hammered together as a laminated blade or placed together as thin rods and then welded together.
 Additionally, some of these blades were constructed using pattern welding.
 With this method, the iron was beaten into strips, which were twisted together and then forge welded.
 The twisting removed much surface slag, which could cause weaknesses in the finished blade.
 Pattern welding also produced patterns in the finished blade, most commonly a herringbone pattern.
-Such patterns are often referenced in Anglo-Saxon literature—they are described using terms such as brogenmæl ("weaving marks"), wundenmæl ("winding marks"), grægmæl ("grey mark"), and scirmæl ("brightly patterned").
+Such patterns are often referenced in Anglo-Saxon literature—they are described using terms such as brogenmæl ('weaving marks'), wundenmæl ('winding marks'), grægmæl ('grey mark'), and scirmæl ('brightly patterned').
 Therefore, Pollington stated that the decoration produced by pattern-welding was important and desired in Anglo-Saxon society.
 Many blades also had a fuller, which was a shallow groove that ran the length of the blade.
 The fuller reduced the blade's overall weight while not compromising the thickness.
 Fullers were produced by hammering into the blade or chiselling out a section.

 A few swords bore runic inscriptions—a sixth-century example found at Gilton in Kent had an inscription saying that "Sigimer Made This Sword."
 Textual sources indicate that swords were sometimes given names, such as the Hrunting sword from Beowulf.
-On some swords from the sixth century onward, rings were attached to the upper gard or pommel, many of which were ornamented.
+On some swords from the sixth century onward, rings were attached to the upper guard or pommel, many of which were ornamented.
 These rings sometimes served a practical purpose—for example, a soldier could tie a cord to the ring and subsequently hang the sword from their wrist.
 This practice is attested in later Viking sagas.
 In other cases, however, ring knobs were used and it was impossible to hang the sword in this manner.
 Therefore, ring knobs were likely symbolic or ritualistic.